SystemsApproach/private5g/ran.rst

-packets between the Mobile Core and the PDCP, providing a path over which the Mobile Core can communicate with the UE for control purposes, whereas the right sub-component implements the core of the RRC’s control functionality.
-This component is commonly referred to as the *RAN Intelligent Controller (RIC)* in O-RAN architecture documents, so we adopt this terminology.
+packets between the Mobile Core and the PDCP, providing a path over which the Mobile Core can communicate with the UE for control purposes, whereas the right sub-component implements the core of the RRC’s control functionality (which as we explained in Section 4.1 is also known as RRM).
+This latter component is commonly referred to as the *RAN Intelligent Controller (RIC)* in O-RAN architecture documents, so we adopt this terminology.
 The "Near-Real Time" qualifier indicates the RIC is part of 10-100ms control loop implemented in the CU, as opposed to the ~1ms control loop required by the MAC scheduler running in the DU.

 .. _fig-rrc-split:
 .. figure:: figures/sdn/Slide4.png